 The school’s financial aid budget is able to meet the need of most eligible applicants.
 In some years, the outcomes of a small percentage of qualified students may be impacted when the financial aid budget is expended.

 If I did not apply or did not qualify for financial aid, can I pay full tuition for a year and then reapply for financial aid?

 College Prep assumes that all students who enroll without receiving financial aid will be able to pay full tuition each year.
 Unless your family circumstances change significantly while your child is a student at the school, financial aid will not be awarded in subsequent years.

 Do I have to reapply for financial aid each year?

-Yes.
-Awards are given for one academic year.
-We require all aid recipients to reapply each year.
+Yes, all financial aid recipients must reapply for financial aid every year.
+Awards are given for one academic year at a time.
 A family whose financial situation remains relatively unchanged can generally expect the same percentage of their tuition to be covered by financial aid from year-to-year.
 For current College Prep families, all future financial aid awards are contingent upon payment of the prior year’s account.

 When will I receive a decision regarding financial aid?

-For new students, financial aid decisions are mailed with admission decisions on March 16, 2017.
-Returning students receive financial aid awards for the following year throughout the month of March.
+For new students, financial aid decisions are sent alongside admission decisions.
+This year, that date is March 20, 2020.
+Returning students receive financial aid awards at the same time they receive their enrollment agreement for the following year.
+Typically, this occurs throughout the month of March.

 Is there a minimum GPA required to maintain a student’s financial aid eligibility?